 Smart Camera and Smart Sound

 All the Facebook Portal devices feature AI-powered "Smart Camera and Smart Sound" technology.
-This tech allows the cameras to recognise people and then follow them around the room and automatically pan and zoom while also minimising background noise and enhancing the voice of whoever is calling.
+This tech enables the cameras to recognise people and then follow them around the room and automatically pan and zoom while also minimising background noise and enhancing the voice of whoever is calling.